Elina Burdin – Owner

 Welcome to our Family!

-Adele Szczecina is a trained Montessori teacher specializing in kids from age three to nine.
-She is also a NJ state certified teacher.
+Adele Szczecina is a highly trained Montessori teacher specializing in kids from age three to nine.
+She also has a BA degree in Education and is a qualified physical education teacher.
 She fell in love with the Montessori philosophy over 18 years ago when she co-taught a group of twenty four, first, second and third graders in a traditional Montessori classroom.
 She worked to create lesson plans, organize parent teacher conferences, plays, family events, luncheons, and kick started a parent volunteer program.
 She also spearheaded the organization of both in and out of state class trips.
 Additionally, she created a cooking and physical education program to further enrich the Montessori classroom.
 Adele also ran the after school program at the Arc of Somerset.
 Furthermore, Adele spent several years working with eight students with different learning disabilities.
 She organized various sensory learning activities as well as fun outdoor activities and various excursions.
 Adele has a strong work ethic, loves teaching and is an integral part of our STEM Montessori Academy family.

 Lynne comes to us with a wealth of knowledge and experience as a toddler teacher.
 She has a degree in early childhood education and has worked with all ages.
 She is CPR and First Aid certified.